-- 1. Display the employee name concatenate with employee number. - 2.
-Display half of employee name in upper case and half in lowercase. - 3.
-Display the month name of date "14-jul-09" infull. - 4.
-Display the Date of joining of all employees in the format "dd-mm-yy". - 5.
-Display the date two months after the Date of joining of employees. - 6.
-Display the last date of that month in"05-Oct-09". - 7.
-Display the rounded date in the year format, month format, day format in the employee - 8.
+- a.
+Display the employee name concatenate with employee number. - b.
+Display half of employee name in upper case and half in lowercase. - c.
+Display the month name of date "14-jul-09" in full. - d.
+Display the Date of joining of all employees in the format "dd-mm-yy". - e.
+Display the date two months after the Date of joining of employees. - f.
+Display the last date of that month in "05-Oct-09". - g.
+Display the rounded date in the year format, month format, day format in the employee - h.
 Display the commissions earned by employees.
 If they do not earn commission, display it as "No Commission".

-TASK 7: Nested Queries
+Nested Queries

-- 1. Find the third highest salary of an employee. - 2.
-Display all employee names and salary whose salary is greater than minimum salary of the company and job title starts with 'M'. - 3.
-Write a query to display information about employees who earn more than any employee in dept30. - 4.
-Display the employees who have the same job as Jones and whose salary is greater than or equal to the salary of Ford. - 5.
-List out the employee names who get the salary greater than the maximum salaries of dept with deptno 20,30. - 6.
-Display the maximum salaries of the departments whose maximum salary is greater than 9000. - 7.
-Create a table employee with the same structure as the table emp and insert rows into the table using select clauses.

-8. Create a manager table from the emp table which should hold details only about the managers.
+- a.
+Find the third highest salary of an employee. - b.
+Display all employee names and salary whose salary is greater than minimum salary of the company and job title starts with 'M'. - c.
+Write a query to display information about employees who earn more than any employee in dept30. - d.
+Display the employees who have the same job as Jones and whose salary is greater than or equal to the salary of Ford. - e.
+List out the employee names who get the salary greater than the maximum salaries of dept with deptno20,30. - f.
+Display the maximum salaries of the departments whose maximum salary is greater than 9000. - g.
+Create a table employee with the same structure as the table emp and insert rows into the table using select clause. - h.
+Create a manager table from the emptable which should hold details only about the managers.

-TASK 8: Joins, Set Operators.
+Joins, Set Operators

-- 1. Display all the employees and the departments implementing a left outer join. - 2.
-Display the employee name and department name in which they are working implementing a full outerjoin. - 3.
-Write a query to display their employee names and their managers' name and salary for every employee. - 4.
-Write a query to output the name, job, empno, deptname and location for each dept, even if there are no employees. - 5.
+- a.
+Display all the employees and the departments implementing a left outer join. - b.
+Display the employee name and department name in which they are working implementing a full outer join. - c.
+Write a query to display their employee names and their managers' name and salary for every employee. - d.
+Write a query to output the name, job, empno, deptname and location for each dept, even if there are no employees. - e.
 Display the details of those who draw the same salary.